 CNV Internationaal is a department of CNV Confederation (Vakcentrale CNV).
 CNV federations in different private and public sectors are affiliated to CNV:

 - CNV Vakmensen (private companies, industry, wood and building, transport, services)

 CNV Internationaal currently mainly cooperates with trade union organisations and non-profit labour NGO's in:

 - Africa (Benin, Guinea, Mali, Niger, Senegal, Tunesia, Ivoy Coast)

 - Latin America (Bolivia, Colombia, Guatemala, Nicaragua, Peru)

 ITUC - Trade Unions Worldwide

 At international level CNV confederation is afiliated to the International Trade Union Confederation ITUC.
 The ITUC counts 190 million members.
 In November 2006, the ITUC emerged from the world trade union organizations WCL and the ICFTU.
-In May 2014, the ITUC had 175 693 819 members in 324 affiliated organisations in 161 countries and territories.
-Its main areas of activity include the following: trade union and human rights; economy, society and the workplace; equality and non-discrimination; and international solidarity.
+Currently (2021) the ITUC has 200 million members in 163 countries and has 332 national affiliates.
 The ITUC adheres to the principles of trade union democracy and independence.
 Trade union partners of CNV Internationaal are also afiliated to the ITUC and based on the same principles of democracy and independence.

 ETUC - European Trade Unions